HadrienGardeur/web-speech-recommended-voices/README.md

 # Recommended voices for the Web Speech API

-> [This repository is part of a larger project](https://github.com/HadrienGardeur/TTS-best-practices), meant to identify best practices for implementing a read aloud feature in reading apps, using Text-to-Speech (TTS) technologies.
+> [This repository is part of a larger project](https://github.com/HadrienGardeur/TTS-best-practices), meant to identify best practices for implementing a read aloud feature in reading apps.

 With hundreds of voices available by default across various browsers and OS, it can be tricky for developers to provide sensible defaults and a curated list of voices.